iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 <admon icon="info">

-DVC supports many remote [storage types], including Amazon S3, NFS,SSH, Google Drive, Azure Blob Storage, and HDFS.
+DVC supports many remote [storage types], including Amazon S3, NFS, SSH, Google Drive, Azure Blob Storage, and HDFS.

 An example for a common use case is configuring an [Amazon S3] remote: